AY2324S2-CS2103T-F13-2/tp/docs/DeveloperGuide.md

 **MSS**

+1. User requests to list clients.
+2. FApro shows a list of clients.
-1. User requests to edit a specific client's information.
+3. User requests to edit a specific client's information.
-2. FApro edits the client's information and shows the updated client information in the list. <br/>
+4. FApro edits the client's information and shows the updated client information in the list. <br/>
     Use case ends.

 **Extensions**